Al Ard Film Festival: Editions

 The festival has been held annually since 2002 and has grown to become a major cultural event in the region.
 The 19th edition of Al Ard Film Festival took place in February 2023 at the Teatro Massimo in Cagliari.
 The festival attracts international guests, some of whom have been part of the Jury multiple times, such as Monica Maurer, Ibrahim Nasrallah, May Odeh, and many other were invited as filmmakers candidates for awards, such as Mai Masri, Sahera Dirbas, Mohammed Alatar, Kasim Abid, Elia Ghorbia, Linda Paganelli, Habib Ayeb, and many more.

+Initially, until 2009, the festival was limited to showcasing Arab films, with a particular focus on Palestine, without awarding any prizes.
+Since 2011, with the introduction of a jury, the festival concludes with an award ceremony, during which various accolades are presented.
+The jury is made up of film experts and Middle East specialists, who evaluate the competing films based on criteria that include cinematic quality and thematic depth related to the Middle East.